Anikolou/CityReport/README.md

 5. Stopping the application:
    To stop the application press ctrl + c in the running terminal.
-Otherwise you can open a new terminal in the project folder and run the command: docker-compose down.
+Otherwise you can open a new terminal in the project folder and run the command: docker compose down.
-   If you want a whole reset of the application please run the command docker-compose down -v.
+   If you want a whole reset of the application please run the command docker compose down -v.
    (Warning: This deletes the database and everythinf in it.)

 6. Technical Notes: